nickrallison/obs-std/test_vaults/reference_linked_noself/traceroute.md

 ## How Traceroute Works

-When you run a traceroute command, the tool sends out a sequence of ICMP (Internet Control Message Protocol) echo request packets or [[UDP Communication.md|UDP]] (User Datagram Protocol) packets to the destination.
+When you run a traceroute command, the tool sends out a sequence of ICMP (Internet Control Message Protocol) echo request packets or [[UDP Communication.md|UDP]] ([[udp_communication.md|User Datagram Protocol]]) packets to the destination.
 Each packet has a progressively increasing Time to Live (TTL) value, starting from 1.
 The TTL value determines the maximum number of hops (routers crossed) that the packet is allowed before it is returned to the sender.

 Here is what happens at each step: